open-policy-agent/opa/docs/docs/ocp/concepts.md

 - **labels:**
   Add metadata to bundles to describe environment, team, system-type, etc. Labels are used by Stacks (see below) for bundle selection and policy composition.
 - **requirements:**
   Specify policies or data (from Sources) that must be included in the bundle.
+Requirements can include optional `path` and `prefix` settings to rewrite package names and data paths.
 - **Excluded\_files**: (optional)
   A list of files to be excluded from the bundle during build for example any hidden files